sergei-mironov/litrepl/README.md

 Install
 -------

-A Python package and a vim plugin need to be installed in order to run the setup.
+The distribution includes a Python package and a vim plugin, one need to install both in order to run the setup.
 The Vim plugin relies on the `litrepl` and some thirdparty UNIX tools to be available in the system `PATH`.
 Both Python and Vim packages reside in this repository so we advise to git-clone it by all the package managers involved.

 ### Pip and Plug